kanryu/puremongo/README.md

-## PureMongo - a pure JavaScript Implimentation for MongoDB
+## PureMongo - a pure JavaScript clone for MongoDB

 ### Questions and Bug Reports